oxsecurity/megalinter/docs/descriptors/cloudformation_cfn_lint.md

                         customization
   -g, --build-graph     Creates a file in the same directory as the template
-                        that models the template's resources in DOT format -u, --update-specs    Update the CloudFormation Specs
+                        that models the template's resources in DOT format -s REGISTRY_SCHEMAS [REGISTRY_SCHEMAS ...], --registry-schemas REGISTRY_SCHEMAS [REGISTRY_SCHEMAS ...]
+                        one or more directories of CloudFormation Registry Schemas
+  -u, --update-specs    Update the CloudFormation Specs
 ```